 The tours are two hours long and available in English (details below).
 Our guide, Diego, was very knowledgable and provided a lot of really interesting information about the history and management of the garden as well as stories about the plants themselves.
 All the trees and plants are watered manually and the garden has a system of water collection from part of the Santo Domingo roof to help manage the water supply.
 We were able to crush some some cochineal to see the red colour used to dye traditional textiles and wash our hands using a natural tree soap.

 The garden also features a beautiful library and regularly host talks, conferences and workshops.
-In June 2014 the garden will be hosting a photographic exhibition that will show the site before, during and after development into the garden.

 The Jardín Etnobotánico de Oaxaca is located behind the Santo Domingo Cultural Centre and the entrance is on the corner of Reforma and Constitución.